eNMS-automation/eNMS/docs/source/visualization/geographical_view.md

 ![Colocated Devices](../_static/visualization/colocated_devices.png)

-## 2D Visualization

-All data in this visualization mode is rendered in 2D in the display.
-There are options that are only available in the 2D visualization setting.
-For example, there are `+` and `-` icons in the upper left that can be used to zoom in or out respectively.

 ### Device Markers

-In 2D mode, there are additional markers available for showing devices on the map.
 Marker type is selected by right-clicking the map and selecting `Type of Marker`.
 The options are:

 - Image - (**Default**) The images associated with the `Icon` property of a